Please scroll down to register

 Civil society organizations promoted the establishment of country-level multi-stakeholder mechanisms, like the National Committee of Family Farming (NCFF), currently existing in the Philippines, Nepal, Indonesia, Kyrgyzstan, and India.
 These NCFFs have members from the Government (except India), family farming organisations, and CSOs.
 This regional forum aims to promote and strengthen multi-actor partnerships that contribute to positive policy changes in family farming in line with the United Nations Decade of Family Farming (UNDFF)

 2. Thematic parallel sessions on land issues related to Covid-19 and food systems - 8 October 2020

 ILC Asia invites members to organise thematic discussions on land issues pertaining to the impact of the Covid-19 pandemic on local communities in the region.
 These discussions are framed in the context of building sustainable, resilient, and inclusive food systems.
 ILC’s member-led initiatives have played a critical role in mitigating the crisis by giving humanitarian assistance to local communities, distributing staple food packages, and raising awareness of protective measures.

-The following are the thematic areas that ILC Asia members will bring to discussion:
+Please scroll down to explore the thematic areas that ILC Asia members will bring to the discussion.

 3. ILC Asia Regional Assembly: Strengthening ILC Asia in the Land Rights Movement - 9 October 2020